Coordinating support services for Liberty University students who have documented disabilities or temporary medical conditions.

 For Liberty University Interpreting Services, please visit the LUIS website.

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability against students in institutions of higher education.
 Section 504 mandates “reasonable” accommodations to provide equal program access to all students with disabilities.
-Faculty must provide accommodations that meet the special needs of each student with a disability.
-Developing reasonable accommodations is a real challenge for everyone involved.
+Faculty must provide accommodations that meet the needs of each student with a disability.

 A disability is a physical or mental impairment that substantially limits one or more of the major life activities of the individual.